conventional-commits/conventionalcommits.org/content/next/index.md

 ### How does this relate to SemVer?

 `fix` type commits should be translated to `PATCH` releases. `feat` type commits should be translated to `MINOR` releases.
 Commits with `BREAKING CHANGE` in the commits, regardless of type, should be translated to `MAJOR` releases.
+Commits with `DEPRECATE` in the commits, regardless of type, should be translated to `MINOR` releases.

 ### How should I version my extensions to the Conventional Commits Specification, e.g. `@jameswomack/conventional-commit-spec`?